There are two approaches for upgrading MySQL on Windows:

 Start MySQL Installer.

 From the dashboard, click Catalog to download the latest changes to the catalog.
 The installed server can be upgraded only if the dashboard displays an arrow next to the version number of the server.

-For server milestone releases in the same release series, MySQL Installer deselects the server upgrade and displays a warning to indicate that the upgrade is not supported, identifies the risks of continuing, and provides a summary of the steps to perform a logical upgrade manually.
+MySQL Installer deselects the server upgrade option for milestone releases (Pre-Release) in the same release series.
+In addition, it displays a warning to indicate that the upgrade is not supported, identifies the risks of continuing, and provides a summary of the steps to perform a logical upgrade manually.
 You can reselect server upgrade and proceed at your own risk.